Donders-Institute/hpc-wiki-v2/docs/cluster_howto/compute_slurm.rst

    A good way of estimating the wall time and memory requirement is through monitoring the usage of them at run time.
 This approach is only feasible if you run the job interactively through a graphical interface.
 Nevertheless, it's encouraged to test your data analysis computation interactively once before submitting it to the cluster with a large amount of batch jobs.
 Through the interactive test, one could easily debug issues and measure the resource usage.

-   Upon the start of an interactive job, a resource comsumption monitor is shown on the top-right corner of your VNC desktop.
+   Upon the start of an interactive job, a resource consumption monitor is shown on the top-right corner of your VNC desktop.
 An example is shown in the following screenshot:

    .. figure:: figures/slurm_interactive_jobinfo.png
       :figwidth: 80%